karl-zylinski/karl-zylinski.github.io/new/content/cat-and-onion-presskit.md

 ## Description

-A warm and whimsical cat adventure game where you climb, talk, fly and smack your way to places where no cat has ever gone before!
-Go on a short yet cosmic journey packed with curious characters, imaginative environments and good vibes.
+CAT &amp; ONION is a short cat adventure packed with curious characters, strange environments and good vibes.
+Climb, talk, fly and smack your way to places where no cat has ever gone before!

 ## Release dates and platforms

-### March 12, 2024 on Steam
+<p>January 28, 2024 - <a href="https://zylinski.itch.io/cat-and-onion">Itch.io</a> - Windows, Mac and Linux</p>

-Windows, Mac, Steam Deck and Linux https://store.steampowered.com/app/2781210/CAT__ONION/
+<p>March 12, 2024 - <a href="https://store.steampowered.com/app/2781210/CAT__ONION/">Steam</a> - Windows, Mac, Steam Deck and Linux</p>

 ## Price